With a large number of albums and tracks of folk dance music now available for purchase

 as ".mp3" files, a means of using these for folk dancing is required.
 The obvious choice of

-an MP3-player does not work at all well.
-The size and controls on these players, even those with
+a pocket-size MP3-player does not work at all well.
+The size and controls on these pods, even those with

 a touch-sensitive screen, tend to be very small.
 You need to be dexterous and careful to manipulate